rjzupkoii/PSU-CIDD-Malaria-Simulation/documentation/configuration.md

 **rate** (float) : the rate of change for the beta for the cells.

 ### annual_coverage_update_event
-(*Version 4.0*) The annual coverage update event increases the coverage for each cell in the model by reducing the coverage gap by a fixed value provided by rate.
+The annual coverage update event increases the coverage for each cell in the model by reducing the coverage gap by a fixed value provided by rate.
 If the model is run for a long enough period of time, the presumption should be that the coverage will reach 100%.

 ```YAML
 events: